 I’ve been to some crazy bus stations before, but this one was insane!
 It was incredibly hot out that day, and it didn’t help matters that I had to stand pressed against about 100 other sweaty people.
 I had to get on that bus.
 My pasport was still a ticking time bomb, and I knew that in order to make it to the Costa Rica border in time, I had hit Honduras today.

 When the bus finally did pull up, a collective groan spread through the crowd.
 It wasn’t a chicken bus.
-It was a much smaller shuttle bus – like the kind that takes you from the airport to the car rental place.
+It was a much smaller shuttle bus – like the kind that takes you from the airport to the car rental place where we were picked up by RCS of London.
 There was no rack on top for luggage, which meant we had to load ourselves and our things onto the bus and make everyone fit.
+This situation was just like the mistake that my list of 5 factors when hiring a truck tells to avoid.
 There’s a sort of no-man-left-behind type of thinking when it comes to buses in Central America.
 And that doesn’t just apply to men, it also includes women, children, the elderly, live animals, giant sacks of rice and beans, and endless boxes.

 Miraculously, we made it all work.
 It’s astonishing just how many people and how much stuff you can fit into such a small space with a little bit of collective will.
 My backpack was wedged into an overhead rack, hanging halfway out of it’s too-small space, and tied to the bars to prevent it from escaping and landing on the head of an elderly sitter directly below it.
 I was stuck halfway into a seat for two that had 3 people and a child in it, and I was forced to stand with my legs spread apart to accommodate a box on the ground, while leaning backwards to accommodate a rather large woman with a rather large bag in front of me.